 Soon enough, however, marketers were flooded with massive amounts of third-party data, from purchasing history to demographics.
 Data access has also become democratized through various cost-effective marketing automation platforms online.
 Finally, the unprecedented computing power of the cloud made it possible to improve predictive technologies for data-driven marketing practically overnight.

 The ultimate result of these innovations was the rise of predictive marketing solutions.
 In fact, as far back as 2015, up to 91% of top marketers were already committed to implementing predictive marketing strategies in their organizations.

 Let’s explore what predictive marketing is, how you can leverage it to improve sales performance, customer experience, and marketing processes at your company, and what the future of predictive marketing software could look like.

-What Is Predictive Marketing?
+What Is Predictive Marketing for B2B Consumers?